mobileappdevhm/only_android_app/index.md

 ### Favorites

 To improve the user expierence the android app allows students to mark courses as their favorites.
-Those will be saved, no need to search again for your favorites :smile:!
+Those will be saved, no need to search again for your favorites :smile: !

 <img src="https://github.com/mobileappdevhm/only_android_app/blob/master/Images/Sprint3/Favorites_Sprint3.png" width="300">